lambdastack/website/content/en/docs/_index.md

 ---

 {{% pageinfo %}}
-You're encouraged to make pull requests to enhance any __"wholes"__ that you may find in the documentation.
+You're encouraged to make pull requests to enhance any __"holes"__ that you may find in the documentation.
 {{% /pageinfo %}}

 Welcome to the LambdaStack documentation center.
 At this moment, the documentation is on [LAMBDASTACK REPO](https://github.com/lambdastack/lambdastack).